 The new rules for the filing-based administration of overseas securities offerings and listings by Chinese domestic enterprises released on February 17, 2023 establish a new filing-based regime to regulate overseas offerings and listings by domestic enterprises.
 The new filing rules consist of the Trial Measures for Administration of Overseas Securities Offerings and Listings by Domestic Enterprises (the "Trial Measures") and five interpretive guidelines (collectively, the "CSRC Filing Rules").
 According to the CSRC Filing Rules, (1) an overseas offering and listing by a domestic enterprise, whether directly or indirectly, shall be filed with the CSRC; and (2) the issuer or its affiliated domestic enterprise, as the case may be, shall file with the CSRC for its initial public offering, follow-on offering and other equivalent offing activities.
 The CSRC Filing Rules also set forth certain regulatory red lines for overseas offerings and listings by domestic enterprises.
 However, from March 31, 2023, enterprises that have been listed overseas shall constitute existing enterprises and are not required to conduct the overseas listing filing procedure immediately, but shall carry out filing procedures as required if they conduct refinancing or are involved in other circumstances that require filing with the CSRC.
-Under CSRC Filing Rules, subsequent securities offering is completed, and if the subsequent securities offering is conducted in other overseas markets than where is has offered and listed, then it shall be filed with the CSRC within three working days after the relevant application is submitted overseas.
-In addition, overseas public enterprises shall submit a report to CSRC within three working days after the occurrence and public disclosure of following material events, including (1) change of control; (2) investigations or sanctions imposed by overseas securities regulatory agencies or other relevant competent authorities; (3) change of listing status or transfer of listing segment; and (4) voluntary or ma
+Under CSRC Filing Rules, subsequent securities offering is completed, and if the subsequent securities is completed and listed securities shall be filed with the CSRC within three working days after the offering is completed, and if the subsequent securities is submitted overseas.
+In addition, overseas public enterprises shall submit a report to CSRC within three working days after the occurrence and public disclosure of following material events, including (1) change of control; (2) investigations or sanctions imposed by overseas securities regulatory agencies or other relevant competent authorities; (3) change of listing status or transfer of listing segment; and (4) voluntary or mandatory delisting.